microsoft/PR-Metrics/README.md

 ## Git History

-Depending on the nature of your repository history, it may be necessary to fetch Git history during checkout.
-This can be done by updating the `actions/checkout`
+If your repository contains _any_ non-linear history, it will be necessary to fetch Git history during checkout.
+This can be done by updating the `actions/checkout` step:
-step:

 ```YAML
 - uses: actions/checkout@4.1.7